abuaesh/StarNotary/readme.md

-The readme.md file should include the following:

-1) Your ERC-721 Token Name
-	Noosa
-2) Your ERC-721 Token Symbol
-	NSA
-3) Version of the Truffle and OpenZeppelin used Truffle v5.1.1 openzeppelin-solidity 2.1.2

 # Building a Cryprostar Dapp on Etherem
 This project is the second project in the Udacity blockchain developer nanodegree.
 The project creates an ERC-721 token (called Noosa, has the sybol NSA).
 The Noosa token is non-fungible; meaning that each Noosa token has a different name, ID, and other properties.
 The project allows Ethereum users to register, exchange, transfer and lookup Noosa tokens.